Geetha63/MS-Teams-Scripts/Canvas/README.md

 1. How to run the script?

-  	1. Run the script by double clicking “CanvasApiMainScript.ps1”
+  	1. Run the script by double-clicking “CanvasApiMainScript.ps1”

   	2. Script will ask for Uri - Pass login canvas [Uri](Ex: https://jlg.instructure.com)